 Fix Dried Out Donuts.
 Cut day-old donuts in half and toast under broiler.
 While still warm, spread butter and sprinkle with sugar and cinnamon.

 Avoid Mess While Peeling Produce.
 Peel apples, potatoes, carrots, and other fruits and vegetables over several pieces of newspaper.
 Paper will catch damp trimmings and peels.
-When you’re done, roll up the paper and toss out.
-The paper absorbs extra moistures.
+When you’re done, roll up the paper and toss it out.
+The paper absorbs extra moisture.
 (My note: You could also throw this in a compost bin!)

 Natural Way to Tint Coconut.
 To tint coconut for a cake topping, put shreds in a bowl with grated orange or lemon peel.
 Rub with a wooden spoon.
 Citrus peel adds flavor as well as delicate color.